intel/kvm-multios/documentation/README.md

 Upon host wake up from suspend, all previously suspended VMs will be automatically resumed.

 All successfully hibernated guest VM will be in "Shut off" state as shown by "virsh list" command.
 Such guests will automatically resume from hibernated state when restarted using launch_multios.sh as per [VM Launch](#vm-launch)

+## VM Cloning
+KVM MultiOS Portfolio release provides an ease of use script (./guest_setup/ubuntu/clone_guest.sh) to clone Ubuntu/Ubuntu-RT/Windows guest from an existing domain or XML file.
+The original guest image to be cloned must be available before using the script as per the installation procedure in [Ubuntu](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) and [Windows](windows_vm.md#automated-windows-vm-installation).
+In addition to the feature provided by [virt-clone](http://man.docs.sk/1/virt-clone.html), the script supports assignment of iGPU SRIOV VF used for cloned guest domain if iGPU VF is assigned in the source domain or XML file via auto or manual assignment.

+        Usage:
+        $ ./guest_setup/ubuntu/clone_guest.sh --help
+        clone_guest.sh [-h] [-s source_domain] [-x source_xml] [-n new_domain] [-p platform]
+        [--igpu_vf_auto start_vf_num] [--igpu_vf vf_num] [--igpu_vf_force vf_num] [--forceclean] [--forceclean_domain] [--preserve_data]

+        Options:
+                -h                           Show this help message
+                -s source_domain             Source domain name to clone from, mutually exclusive with -x option -x source_xml                Source XML to clone from, mutually exclusive with -o option -n new_domain                New domain name
+                -p platform                  Specific platform to setup for, eg. "-p client " Accepted values:
+                                             server
+                                             client
+                --igpu_vf_auto start_vf_num  Auto search for available vf, starting from start_vf_num to maximum available vf --igpu_vf vf_num             Use vf_num for igpu sriov in the new domain only if vf_num has not been used in existing domains
+                --igpu_vf_force vf_num       Use vf_num for igpu sriov in the new domain, not considering if the vf_num has been used in existing domains
+                --forceclean                 Delete both new domain and image if already exists.
+Default not enabled, mutually exclusive with --preserve
+                --forceclean_domain          Delete only new domain if already exists.
+Default not enabled --preserve_data              Preserve new domain image if already exists, create new one if not exist.
+Default not enabled

+        Usage examples:
+        # Clone a new VM named ubuntu_x/windows_x from existing ubuntu/windows domain, auto adjust the iGPU VF to the next availability
+        ./guest_setup/ubuntu/clone_guest.sh -s ubuntu -n ubuntu_x -p client ./guest_setup/ubuntu/clone_guest.sh -s windows -n windows_x -p client

+        # Clone a new VM named ubuntu_x/windows_x from ubuntu_sriov.xml/windows_sriov_ovmf.xml, auto adjust the iGPU VF to the next availability
+        ./guest_setup/ubuntu/clone_guest.sh -x ubuntu_sriov.xml -n ubuntu_x -p client
+        ./guest_setup/ubuntu/clone_guest.sh -x windows_sriov_ovmf.xml -n windows_x -p client

+        # Clone a new VM named ubuntu_x/windows_x from existing ubuntu/windows domain, specify the iGPU VF to be used in the new VM
+        ./guest_setup/ubuntu/clone_guest.sh -s ubuntu -n ubuntu_x -p client --igpu_vf <vf_num>
+        ./guest_setup/ubuntu/clone_guest.sh -s windows -n windows_x -p client --igpu_vf <vf_num>

+New domain created will be automatically added to the platform launch_multios.sh and the domain xml saved in the libvirt_xml folder.
+The new domain can be launched via virsh or launch_multios.sh

+        # Launch ubuntu_x/windows_x via virsh
+        virsh start ubuntu_x
+        virsh start windows_x

+        # Launch both ubuntu/windows and ubuntu_x/windows_x via launch_multios.sh
+        ./platform/<plat>/launch_multios.sh -d ubuntu ubuntu_x windows windows_x -g sriov ubuntu ubuntu_x windows windows_x